 Read our blog on SRE vs DevOps

-DevOps teams are ideally led by a senior member of the organization who knows business processes, has the technical expertise, and interacts with all employees.
+DevOps teams are ideally led by a senior member of the organization who understands business processes, possesses the necessary technical expertise, and communicates effectively with all employees.

 In a DevOps environment, cross-functional teams share common responsibilities.
 Here are some of the DevOps team’s responsibilities: